PrasanthCYanamandala/NVIDIA-stock-price-prediction/README.md

-# 📈 NVIDIA Stock Price Movement Prediction – BUAN 6341 AML Project 1
+# 📈 NVIDIA Stock Price Movement Prediction – AML Project

-This repository contains Group 5's submission for **Project 1** in the **Applied Machine Learning (AML)** course (BUAN 6341).
+This repository contains submission for **Project** in the **Applied Machine Learning (AML)** course.
 The goal of this project is to **predict NVIDIA’s stock price direction (up/down)** using a rich set of features derived from historical stock data, technical indicators, macroeconomic variables, and company financials.

 ## 🎯 Project Objective